przemyslslaw/przemyslslaw.github.io/_pages/about.md

 News
 ======
+**2026**
+* Our [opinion article](https://arxiv.org/html/2512.14223v1) "Research Opportunities and Challenges of the EU’s Digital Services Act" has been accepted for publication in The Communications of the ACM!

 **2025**
 * Our [paper](https://www.arxiv.org/abs/2506.12925) "Election Polls on Social Media: Prevalence, Biases, and Voter Fraud Beliefs" received Best Paper Honorable Mention 🏆 at ICWSM'25!
 Congratulations to our team!
 ![image](/images/zdf.png){: .align-right width="20%"}